Multiphoton non-local quantum interference controlled by an undetected photon: Supplementary Note

 Thus, we should adjust M1 and M3 to meet the above conditions.
 For sources II and IV, we have similar conditions:

 When we swap i1 and i2, the time the photons experience are as follows:

-As long as the conditions of Eq.
-(A7) - (A10) satisfies, which could be realized by keeping M2, M3, M4 unchanged and scanning the position of M1, the following equations of time indistinguishability still holds:
+As long as the conditions of Supplementary Eq.
+(15) - (18) satisfies, which could be realized by keeping M2, M3, M4 unchanged and scanning the position of M1, the following equations of time indistinguishability still hold:

 The above analysis shows that, though the photons from the sources I to IV are generated asynchronously\cite{PhysRevLett.77.1917}, we still can’t distinguish the photon on the same path by time, which is essential for the four-photon FI.